Answered By: Kate Britt Last Updated: Jun 12, 2018 Views: 5

 The HeinOnline Legal Classics Library includes the latest edition.

-Search the Grad Library catalog to find every edition since 1960 in paper, microform, or PDF.
+Use U-M Library Catalog Search to find every edition since 1960 in paper, microform, or PDF.